Linuxbrew/brew/docs/Analytics.md

-# Homebrew's Anonymous Aggregate User Behaviour Analytics
+# Anonymous Aggregate User Behaviour Analytics
 Homebrew has begun gathering anonymous aggregate user behaviour analytics and reporting these to Google Analytics.
 You will be notified the first time you run `brew update` or install Homebrew.

 ## Why?